Native American language * Native American culture * What's new on our site today!

 Literature and Texts in the Penobscot-Abenaki Language

-Christian prayers in the Abenaki language.
+Christian prayers translated into the Abenaki language.

 American Indian language plaque written in Abnaki-Penobscot.